nowsecure/mobile-incident-response/en/overview/case-for-mobile-ir.md

 If these issues persist and become a larger problem, it will ultimately lead to regulation and law enforcement.
 This is something the mobile industry should strive to avoid and attempt to address these issues within the ecosystem.
 This can be achieved far more quickly and efficiently than government regulations.

 ### FTC v Wyndham
-In 2008, Wyndham Worldwide Corporation experineced several security incidents resulting in the loss of credit card data.
+In 2008, Wyndham Worldwide Corporation experienced several security incidents resulting in the loss of credit card data.
 The impact of this data breach was over $10.6 million in fraud loss.
 The Federal Trade Commission filed a complaint in federal court against Wyndham under Section 5 of the FTC Act for unfair method of competition.

 Wyndham fought the FTC suit but the District Judge ruled in favor of the FTC.
 Wyndham appealed the decision but in August 2015, the U.S. Court of Appeals for the Third Circuit affirmed the district court, upholding the FTC's data protection authority.